Listen to the article

 Organizations like Amazon Web Services (AWS) provide IoT solutions.
 You can start small and scale up.
 You can look at examples of businesses that are already using IoT systems, for example, Cowlar (cow management) and Eastern Peak (solutions for cars, pets, irrigation systems, pets, and fertility cycles).

-If you would like to know more about the emerging technologies of 4IR, get a copy of Understanding the 4th Industrial Revolution.
+If you would like to know more about emerging technologies, get in touch with us today.